-- 15.1 Ivana Radojević at HM Treasury (telephone 020 7270 4540 or email ivana.radojevic@hmtreasury.gov.uk) can be contacted with any queries regarding the instrument. - 15.2 Eleanor Tack, Deputy Director for Workforce, Pay and Pensions, at HM Treasury can confirm that this Explanatory Memorandum meets the required standard. - 15.3 The Chief Secretary to the Treasury, Rt Hon Stephen Barclay MP at HM Treasury can confirm that this Explanatory Memorandum meets the required standard.
+- 15.1 Joseph Bambridge at HM Treasury (joseph.bambridge@hmtreasury.gov.uk) can be contacted with any queries regarding the instrument. - 15.2 Eleanor Tack, Deputy Director for Workforce, Pay and Pensions, at HM Treasury can confirm that this Explanatory Memorandum meets the required standard. - 15.3 The Rt Hon.
+Stephen Barclay MP, Chief Secretary to the Treasury can confirm that this Explanatory Memorandum meets the required standard.